laurentj/slimerjs/docs/configuration.rst

--P name                                        Supported        Use the indicated profile -CreateProfile name                            Supported        Create a new profile -profile path                                  Supported        Use the given directory as a profile
+-P name                                        Supported        Use the indicated profile -CreateProfile name                            Supported        Create a new profile -profile path                                  Supported        Use the given directory as a profile --user-agent=string                            Supported        Set the default User Agent for new webpages
 =============================================  ==============  ========================================================================

 About debug